Homemade Hibiscus Simple Syrup Recipe {not just for cocktails}

-This recipe for All-Natural Hibiscus Simple Syrup adds a delightful subtle floral, lemony and slightly tangy flavor to craft cocktails.
-But you can also use it for Italian sodas, iced-teas, buttercream, pancakes, yogurt, ice cream and more.
+This recipe for All-Natural Hibiscus Simple Syrup adds a delightful subtle floral, lemony, and slightly tangy flavor to craft cocktails.
+You can also use it for Italian sodas, iced teas, buttercream, pancakes, yogurt, ice cream, and more.

-Simple syrups are the best, because they are…SIMPLE! 🙂 Easily infuse sugar and water with your favorite florals, fruits, herbs and more!
-And this simple syrup makes the most delicious drink and the prettiest pink cocktails.
+Simple syrups are the best because they are…SIMPLE! 🙂 You can easily infuse sugar and water with your favorite florals, fruits, herbs, and more!
+This simple syrup makes the most delicious drinks and the prettiest pink cocktails.

 My basic All Natural Cane Sugar Simple Syrup, is great for sweetening cocktails, drinks and hot drinks too!